 The Secretariat coordinates EU and international issues in the OECD, the Nordic Council of Ministers and the Council of Europe, and other international cooperation forums that concern more than one division.
 In addition, the Secretariat is responsible for international travel and visits of the ministry leadership and the administrative office of the Swedish National Commission for UNESCO.
 The office coordinates Sweden’s board responsibilities in UNESCO and other UNESCO issues.

 Through its analysis unit, the Secretariat is also responsible for special activities that refer to processing and analysing statistics for the purpose of monitoring developments in the areas of education and research, and for national and international comparisons in the education area.

-The Budget Secretariat coordinates, develops and provides support to the Ministry’s work on the central government budget, agency management and administrative policy issues.
+The Coordination and Support Secretariat coordinates, develops and provides support to the Ministry’s work on the central government budget, agency management and administrative policy issues.
 The Secretariat is responsible for the Ministry’s financial administration, including internal budgets, planning and follow-up of activities, procurements and coordination of gender mainstreaming.

 Human Resources Secretariat